 Believe it or not, the average Butterflyfish in a well-kept home aquarium will outlive a wild fish.
 This is due to their environment and feeding habits in the wild.

-Most Butterflyfish in a home aquarium can live to around 10 years and in the
+Most Butterflyfish in a home aquarium can live to around 10 years and in the wild, this can be as low as 6-7 years.

 Are Threadfin Butterflyfish Reef Safe?